 Project Goal: To have LiDAR and derived product coverage for the entire state with the data freely available for viewing through a browser and for downloading from an FTP site.
 Data has been acquired from the International Water Institute, from Minnesota counties that acquired the data for their own purposes and by contracting for flights and processing for the remainder of the State.
 MN DNR is the primary and lead agency for this project.
 DNR has contracted for data acquisition and has generated many of the derived products.
-A Viewer is under development by DNR and a data download process is being developed by MnGeo.
-Users will have the ability to request data for a specific area and specify the type of data to download including raw LAZ/LAS-format files and derived products including contours, bare earth points, 1- and 3-meter DEMs, hillshades, and, where available, breaklines, hydro breaklines and building footprints.
+A browser-based viewer called MnTOPO has been developed by DNR and a data download process has been developed by MnGeo.
+Users have the ability to request data for a specific area and specify the type of data to download including raw LAZ/LAS-format files and derived products including contours, bare earth points, 1- and 3-meter DEMs, hillshades, and, where available, breaklines, hydro breaklines and building footprints.

-Project Status: The current phases of the project are on-time and expected to be completed mid-summer 2013.
+Project Status: The current phases of the project are nearly done and expected to be completed Winter 2014.

-Anticipated Completion and Milestones: The project is scheduled to be completed summer 2013.
+Anticipated Completion and Milestones: The project is scheduled to be completed Winter 2014.
 Current project status and available data can be found on the LiDAR project website.

 Project Funding: Primary funding is coming from Minnesota Clean Water Legacy Fund that was appropriated to DNR in 2009 and again in 2011.
 Legislative appropriation total was \$6,300,000.

 Project Issues, Concerns and Risks: There is a need to identify resources after the Legacy funding expires for on-going data and system maintenance, data collection and processing, training, education and support.
-Project Contacts: Tim Loesch (DNR); Fred Logman (MnGeo)
+Project Contacts: Tim Loesch (DNR); Brent Lund (MnGeo)